PanosEconomou/notes/Defects/Symmetry_Defects.md

 While this is a terrible definition, and we will give a more precise one soon, the first part of these notes is to recast our understanding of local operators into something that can be extended.
 Then we will use symmetry operators as a motivation of such nonlocal defects, and then start stretching the concept until it breaks.

+> ***Note:*** Here we motivate defect operators using symmetry operators, but it is important to understand that defect operators have applications far beyond symmetry.
+The purpose of this though is to show why defects are natural objects to use when describing symmetries.

 # Invitation

 A QFT comes with a spacetime manifold $M$.
 When probing the value of some field $\psi : M \to \mathbb{C}$ (almost all fields we probe can be casted into such functions) at a point $x \in M$ we call that a **field operator insertion** of the quantum field operator $\psi(x)$.
 But clearly we can insert more things.